 Let's say you're looking for a place where you could adopt a dog.
-What words do you think OTHER people would use to describe that?
+What words do you think OTHER people would use to describe this?
 Maybe shelter?
 Or rescue?
 You could even search for an adoption center by name (for example, humane society).

-The truth is, shelter and rescue are pretty common terms—both in popular culture and among people in the pet adoption community.
+The truth is, shelter and rescue are pretty common terms, both in popular culture and among people in the pet adoption community.
 This means they're more likely to appear on a webpage than place to adopt a dog.
-Notice how that sounds slightly less "official"?
+Notice how that sounds slightly less official?

-If you know the popular term for the information you're looking for, search for that instead.
+If you know the popular term for the information you're looking for, search for it instead.
 If you don't know the popular term, look closely at your original search results to see what you can find.
 If you notice any keywords that appear more frequently than others, it might be a clue.

 In certain parts of the country, fall is one of the most beautiful times of the year.
-If you're a "leaf peeper" (someone who's willing to travel in order to view or photograph fall foliage), you need to know when the leaves are going to be at their most colorful.
+If you're a leaf peeper—someone who's willing to travel in order to view or photograph fall foliage—you need to know when the leaves are going to be at their most colorful.